 ‘Violator’ is a complete body of work, unlike the patchier follow-up ‘Songs Of Faith & Devotion’ when on the subsequent ‘Devotional’ tour, Dave Gahan launched into the rock tool mode that to be frank, he has never really managed to escape from…

 With DEPECHE MODE effectively no longer being an electronic band, an upcoming book ‘Halo’ documents that era while projecting a retrospective slant on its influence.
-Kevin May, the man behind ‘Halo’ kindly chatted to The Electricity Club about its genesis…
+Kevin May, the man behind ‘Halo’ kindly chatted about its genesis…

 There have been a lot of books about DEPECHE MODE, why did you choose to do one on ‘Violator’?